25 Fun and Safe Technology Activities for Preschoolers

 25 Preschool-Friendly Ways to Explore Technology for Little Learners

-We all know we’re deep in the digital age.
+We are all well aware that we’re deep in the digital age.
 Back in 2020, kids as young as four and five were suddenly navigating keyboards and using mice just to keep up with their classes online.
-That period pushed both educators and parents to rethink how tech fits into early childhood education.
+Parents and educators were forced to reconsider the role of technology in early childhood education during that time.

-If you work with preschoolers or have one at home, you’ve probably asked yourself:
+You’ve probably asked this yourself, if you work with preschoolers or have one at home:

-What skills should kids actually be gaining from their time on screens?
+• What skills should kids actually acquire from their time on screens?

-Are the apps and games they're using teaching or just entertaining?
+• Are the apps and games they're using educational or merely recreational?

-What kind of tech habits do I want to model myself?
+• What kind of technology habits do I want to emulate myself?

-Am I creating opportunities for tech to complement hands-on learning?
+• Am I making it possible for technology to complement experiential learning?

 This piece has 25 ideas that’ll help you find a middle ground, where technology isn’t taking over, but is seamlessly integrated into everyday learning.